gowestyang/data-science/README.md

 # data-science
-Yang Xi's machine learning and analytics templates
+Yang Xi's tatistics and machine learning repo

-## Welcome to Yang Xi's machine learning and analytics repo!
+## Welcome to Yang Xi's statistics and machine learning repo!

 Here you will find templates of frequently used models, including
 - Statistics and AB Testing